-There was a time when HR was the king of the organisation, hiring and firing people, being the disciplinarian generating fear and awe, deciding on what stays and what goes, making arbitrary rules that instil fear and discipline.
-That also lead to puns and memes which till today blame anything negative in an organisation on HR.
-As the times progressed, HR has started to play the role of a custodian, divesting much of its power to the business, asking leaders to take on more accountability and ownership.
-HR moved to strategic initiatives but continued to deliver on the entire lifecycle from source to exit.
-With improvements in technology, how long before this question arises – is HR even required?
+There was a time when HR was the king of the organisation, hiring and firing people, the disciplinarian generating fear and awe, deciding on what stays and goes, making arbitrary rules that instil a sense of calm yet a strange sense of fear.
+This lead to puns and memes which till today contribute anything negative in an organisation on HR.
+As the times progressed, HR started to play the role of a custodian, divesting much of its power to the business, asking leaders to take on more accountability and ownership.
+HR focussed more on strategic initiatives involving building for the future as well as creating systems that stood higher than those implemented by the competition, and while doing this continued to deliver on the entire lifecycle of an employee, from source to exit.
+With improvements in technology, it was only a matter of time before someone asked the question – why is HR required?

-If business leaders take accountability of the employee’s success, if HRIS and other technical platforms (like Infeedo’s Amber or other R&R platforms) take on the role of the employee database management, leaves, attendance, timesheets, interaction, red flags, etc., if systems manage a fool-proof payroll related activities, and online training platforms using AI, VR and other technology provide the learnings that an employee needs, the HR function and teams are basically redundant.
-We will probably need a few people from a strategy perspective, and some to run the talent acquisition, but largely HR will cease to be a tactical organization.
-In such a scenario, who will own the culture?
+If business leaders take accountability of the employee’s success, if HRIS and other technical platforms take on the role of the employee database management, leaves, attendance, timesheets, interaction, performance reviews, payroll, incident management etc., and online training platforms using a mix of AI, VR and other technology provide the learnings that an employee needs, the HR function and teams that support it are basically redundant.
+We will probably need a few people from a strategy perspective, and some to run the talent acquisition as well as manage the controls, but largely HR will cease to be a tactical organization.
+If that happened, who owns the culture?

 Ever heard of a business that has been plagued with people issues, like attrition, back-biting, politics, abuse of power, lack of vision, siloed approach, fragmentation, poor principles, ethic violations, etc., and continue to be growing, profitable and high customer satisfaction?
 This may be possible in a heavily funded product company or a start-up services company where the compensation plays a large role in motivating the employee, but would it be the same if excessive compensation was not the case?
 I am sure we all know the answer, yet it’s amusing to see senior leaders casually pass the baton of culture management to HR, and divert their focus on the clients and the profit.